Paso Robles West Side

 RUSSELL FAMILY VINEYARD

-We source our grapes from Russell Family Vineyard, located in the Willow Creek Appellation on the west side of Paso Robles, California.
+We currently source our grapes from Russell Family Vineyard, located in the Willow Creek Appellation on the west side of Paso Robles, California.
 This western positioned vineyard is composed of rolling hills, highlighted by a blanket of limestone rich soils.
 The variable elevations and sun exposures allow the vines to soak up the warmth of the sun throughout the day then cool when the night air envelops the vineyard.

 Because of its close proximity to the ocean, the vineyard is characterized by warm clear days with night time temperatures which can drop by approximately 40 to 50 degrees.
 This dramatic temperature variation increases the time of the grapes maturation cycle providing fruit that creates a more complex and balanced wine.
 With clear, sunny days typically lasting well into November, our fruit has the chance to stay on the vine longer to develop mature polyphenols, while the cool nights and heavy limestone laden soil encourage the vines to produce opulent clusters boasting remarkable natural acidity, resulting in the ideal combination of maturity and balance.

-The Mourvèdre will be head-trained on single stakes surrounded by hand lain limestone.
-In Châteauneuf-du-Pape, the Mourvèdre is planted in this staked manner.
+The Mourvèdre is head-trained on single stakes surrounded by hand lain limestone.
+In Châteauneuf-du-Pape and Bandol, the Mourvèdre is planted in this staked manner.
 The added touch of limestone is a method used to ensure full ripening of the fruit.
-Limestone would retain heat around the vines and cause the brix levels to always reach their peak.
+Limestone will retain heat around the vines and cause the brix levels to always reach their peak.